jignesh13/googlecalendar/README.md

 # GoogleCalendar

+Simple Google Calendar can connect your Google Accounts and can be synchronized to automatically display events, programs and appointments on it .

+Simple Google Calendar contains all the features that you could find in other apps in the stock, including Day , Week, Month Views , variety modifies,and connection across different accounts.Easy Google Calendar organises your agenda incredibly easily to increase performance and productivity.

 Make copy of the official Google Calendar app for your Android phone add some few feature

 • Different ways to view your calendar - Quickly switch between month, week and day view.